 We build the doors for the campervan cupboard in the exact same manner as the bulkhead storage; lengths of tongue and groove secured together with horizontal cladding slats on the back.

-I used strap hinges to secure the bottom two doors and used cabinet hinges to secure to top door.
+I used strap hinges to secure the bottom two doors and cabinet hinges to secure the top door.

 The final step of the campervan cupboard is to screw some stripwood (trimming) around the edges of each door.
 This is cosmetic and makes them look much nicer!